ROYAL FLUSH CAVALIERS

 SHAMPOO AND BRUSHES

-Basic Flea and Tick shampoo is fine - Blue shampoo to make white hair whitest.
 Rake brushes are best as you can groom them as needed.
-They are also great for combing through the under-coat.
+They are also great for combing through the undercoat.

-CRATES AND VARI-KENNELS
+CRATES AND VARI KENNELS

-30-36" metal crates for home (shown in photo above)
+30 to 36 inch metal crates for home (shown in photo below)

 Smaller plastic Vari Kennels for auto, travel, vet visits.